Kōtuku | White heron

 Distribution and habitat

 White herons are most often seen in harbours and estuaries, but they also visit freshwater wetlands, including high country lakes, and are vagrant to several outlying island groups (Chatham, Snares, Auckland, Campbell and Macquarie Islands).
 The only New Zealand breeding colony is on the Waitangiroto River, just north of Okarito Lagoon, Westland.
-About 30 pairs of white herons breed here, mainly in the crowns of tree ferns overhanging the river, under tall kahikatea forest.
-A viewing hide at the site can be visited during the breeding season via a jetboat ride and a short walk, with access managed by an ecotourism operator licensed by the Department of Conservation.
+About 50 pairs of white herons breed here, mainly in the crowns of tree ferns overhanging the river, under tall kahikatea forest.
+A viewing hide at the site can be visited during the breeding season, with access managed by an ecotourism operator licensed by the Department of Conservation.

 Population